About this listing

-This newly decorated first floor 1 bedroom duplex apartment, set within a gated access courtyard of beautiful fig trees, features an open plan fully fitted kitchen-lounge-diner, exposed original stonework and its own private spacious sun deck
+This newly decorated first floor 1 bedroom duplex apartment, set within a gated access courtyard andfeatures an open plan fully fitted kitchen-lounge-diner, exposed original stonework and its own private spacious sun deck.
+Fully inclusive price.

 The apartment is just 30 meters from the stunning port side and its wonderful restaurants.
 Privacy is assured in this development and you will know that you are always just a few yards from the many recreational and relaxing opportunities that Marseillan possesses.

-The property come fully equipped with Wi fi and internet connection ( from 2014)
+The property come fully equipped with Wi fi and internet connection.

 Marseillan sits on a large salt-water lake, the Étang de Thau and is the southern Entreport for the Canal du Midi.

 The village is tranquil, with its heart still within the lines of the old walls.
 There are some 18 cafes and restaurants.
 From local oyster bars to Michelin starred eateries For sun, sea and sand there is Marseillan Plage, a purpose built holiday resort on the Mediterranean itself.
 (Some 3 km (1.9 mi) from Marseillan Ville).

 The port is a protected heritage site, and the altar and organ in the church are also listed.
 There has been virtually no new building in the heart of the village since the 17th century, many of the houses date from the twelfth century.

 The Balcony overlooks the communal gardens and make an ideal outside relaxation space.
 You can access the harbor front directly through the courtyard entrance.
 There is also a back entrance where most guests park their cars